DV

 Distribution frequencyQuarterlyQuarterly

-ObjectiveTrack the performance of the S&P 500 Index, representing 500 of the largest U.S. companies.Track the CRSP US Total Market Index, representing the broad U.S. equity market.
+ObjectiveTrack the performance of the S&P 500 Index, representing 500 of the largest U.S. companies.Seeks to track the Morningstar US Total Market Index.

 Asset classEquityEquity